open-component-model/ocm-k8s-toolkit/docs/adr/deployer.md

 > This approach requires a basic understanding of [kro][kro-github]!
 Please read the [documentation][kro-doc] before
 > proceeding.

-Using Kro, developers or operators can define `ResourceGraphDefinition`s with deployment instructions which orchestrates all required resources for the deployment of a resource from an OCM component version.
+Using Kro, developers or operators can define a `ResourceGraphDefinition` with deployment instructions which orchestrates all required resources for the deployment of a resource from an OCM component version.
 The deployment can be very flexible by using CEL expression to configure the resources based on other resources or values from the instance.